A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Formulation of the Problem

 The shower parton distribution after integration over jet momentum $ q$ and summed over all jets is

 where $\hat F_i(q)$ is the distribution of hard or semihard parton of type $i$ at the medium surface after momentum degradation while transversing the medium but before fragmentation. $\hat F_i(q)$ was introduced previously for collisions at RHIC for any centrality \cite{hy3, hz3}, but will be modified below to suit our description of the physics at LHC. $S_i^j(z)$ is the unintegrated shower-parton distribution (SPD) in a jet of type $i$ fragmentation into a parton of type $j$ with momentum fraction $z$.
 It is determined from the fragmentation function (FF) on the basis that hadrons in a jet are formed by recombination of the shower partons in the jet \cite{hy4, hy5}.
 In particular, the recombination of a quark $j$ with an antiquark $\bar j$ in a jet of type $i$ forms a pion, for which the FF is $D_i^{\pi}(z_j+z_{\bar j})$.
 The numerical form for $S_i^j(z_j)$ can therefore be calculated from the data on $D_i^{\pi}$ and the RF for pion.
+Note that $S_i^j(z_j)$ is unaffected by nuclear medium because it describes the shower partons that are the fragmentation products of hard and semihard partons outside the medium.

 The RFs were introduced a long time ago \cite{dh, rh1} and have been applied successfully to many collision processes \cite{hy6, hy7, hy1, hy2, hz1, hz3}.
 Here for brevity we give only the RFs for pion and proton, leaving other hadrons to be specified later as the cases arise,